tee8z/lightning-sentinel/README.md

 TODO:
+- Make sure threads are actually being turned off when user requests service to end
-- would like to show if node is up or down & what channels are active when checking
+- Would like to show if node is up or down & what channels are active when checking